sauranildebs7645/sauranildebs.github.io/_posts/2017-01-21-Grad-CAM-Making-Off-the-Shelf-Deep-Models-Transparent-through-Visual-Explanations.md

 .
 <center><img src="http://i.giphy.com/yZxqmcIBSyCrK.gif" style="width: 800px;" ></center>

-Passing an input $ x $  (say an image) to this function would output a probability distribution over a set of labels/categories, $ y $.
+Passing an input $$ x $$  (say an image) to this function would output a probability distribution over a set of labels/categories, $$ y $$.
 Typically, this function is highly non-linear, due to the existence of non-linear activations (for eg. ReLU) interspersed in between compounded linear functions.

 ### Backpropagation
-Using the First-order Taylor-series approximation, we can approximate this non-linear function $ f $ as a linear function,
+Using the First-order Taylor-series approximation, we can approximate this non-linear function $$ f $$ as a linear function,

 $$ f(x) = f(x_0) + (x-x_0) f'(x - x_0)$$

 This now permits us to use gradients.
-Gradients by their definition indicate the rate of change of a function ($f$ in this case), with respect to the variable ($x$ in this case) surrounding an infinitesimally small region near that particular point.
-In our case, gradients can tell us how changes in $x$ affect $y$.
+Gradients by their definition indicate the rate of change of a function ($$ f $$ in this case), with respect to the variable ($$ x $$ in this case) surrounding an infinitesimally small region near that particular point.
+In our case, gradients can tell us how changes in $$ x $$ affect $$ y $$.
 In the interpretability line you can think of it like, how does changing a pixel in the input image change the network's behaviour for that input.

 For example let us take an image of a cat, as shown below.
 Visualizing the gradient of the loss (for category cat) wrt the input pixels gives, http://i.imgur.com/xs2sCC5.png